aprave/Map-Reduce-based-Hierarchical-Clustering/Readme.md

 ## 3. Scope and Features Of The Project:

+This is basically a research project to figure out the optimal algorithm for finding similar files.
+The most important problem is to optimize space complexity.
+Cloud is expensive, therefore memory optimization is an important problem to solve.

+Scope:
+It will decrease the space required to save similar files on cloud.
+Can be applied to any file system or a system with data storage requirement.
+When files are merged, jaccard distances between files change, error correction on that is required to be done.
+Scalability: Can scale to large number of files, projects, and services.
+Data Deduplication will clean up the duplicate data in the storage systems.
+For that we are following the below steps-
 * To use fingerprints associated with each file to analyze the jaccard similarity.
 * Compute minhash of all files in a massive dataset.
 * Use Jaccard similarity index to compute the similarity among files in the dataset.
 * Perform hierarchical clustering using the similarity index and map-reduce technique.

-* Scalability: Can scale to large number of files, projects, and services.
+Features:
+- Less space requirment.
+- Better similarity detection between files.

 ** **